iree-org/iree/docs/website/docs/guides/deployment-configurations/cpu.md

 !!! tip "Tip - CPU targets"

-    The `--iree-llvmcpu-target-triple` flag tells the compiler to generate code for a specific type of CPU.
-You can see the list of supported targets with `iree-compile --iree-llvmcpu-list-targets`, or pass "host" to let LLVM infer the triple from your host machine (e.g. `x86_64-linux-gnu`).
+    The `--iree-llvm-target-triple` flag tells the compiler to generate code for a specific type of CPU.
+You can see the list of supported targets with `iree-compile --iree-llvm-list-targets`, or pass "host" to let LLVM infer the triple from your host machine (e.g. `x86_64-linux-gnu`).

     ```console
-    $ iree-compile --iree-llvmcpu-list-targets
+    $ iree-compile --iree-llvm-list-targets

       Registered Targets:
         aarch64    - AArch64 (little endian)